rozkminiacz/jekyll-now/_posts/2017-11-18-RecyclerView-With-Databinding.md

 ## RecyclerView item ViewModel

-It won't be real MVVM pattern at the time.
 Consider ViewModel as structure with all data you display.
 It will be very similar to your API pojos or database entities.
 So what's the difference?